qgis/QGIS-Documentation/source/introduction/features_at_a_glance.rst

 The content of the right mouse button context menu depends on whether the selected legend item is a raster or a vector layer.
 For GRASS vector layers :menuselection:`toggle editing -->` is not available.
-See section :ref:`grass_digitising` for information on editing GRASS vector layers.
+See section :ref:`grass_digitizing` for information on editing GRASS vector layers.

 * **Right mouse button menu for raster layers**